mahavedalla/mahavedalla/docs/questions/sila/whether-virtue-is-one-or-many.md

-# Whether virtue is one or many?
+Question: Whether virtue is one or many?
 Category: Sīla
 Review Status: Not started